 - The policy revolution was needed to cushion the devastating and deflationary impact of the virus shock.
 In the medium term, however, the blurring of monetary and fiscal policy could bring about upside inflation risks.
 It's crucial to have proper guard rails around policy coordination, as we discuss in Policy Revolution. - The Federal Reserve built on its "whatever it takes" approach to helping the economy through the shock and ensuring markets function properly, but has so far steered clear of committing to explicit yield curve control. - After a slow start, Europe has followed suit.
 The European Central Bank started fresh and more flexible quantitative easing.
-European leaders agreed on a historic €750 billion European recovery plan that introduces mutualized debt and creates jointly issued European bonds that can compete with other perceived safe-haven assets. - EU leaders appear committed to the recovery plan, but it may take time to implement. - The combined sum of fiscal and monetary actions is covering the virus hit to the economy in both the U.S. and euro area, our analysis shows. - We see a risk of policy exhaustion, especially in the U.S. Additional unemployment benefits and small business support are set to expire, and states may be forced into austerity to close large budget shortfalls.
-We could see a \$1-1.5 trillion fiscal package that extends some (but not all) federal stimulus measures through late-2020. - Market implication: We are underweight nominal government bonds and like inflation-linked bonds on a strategic horizon.
+European leaders agreed on a historic €750 billion European recovery plan that introduces mutualized debt and creates jointly issued European bonds that can compete with other perceived safe-haven assets. - EU leaders appear committed to the recovery plan, but it may take time to implement. - The combined sum of fiscal and monetary actions is covering the virus hit to the economy in both the U.S. and euro area, our analysis shows. - We see a risk of policy exhaustion, especially in the U.S. Enhanced jobless benefits expired on July 31, and negotiations on new fiscal relief measures have dragged on.
+We could see a \$1-1.5 trillion fiscal package that extends some federal stimulus measures through late-2020.
+Aid to states and local governments is a key item, with many facing budget holes. - Market implication: We are underweight nominal government bonds and like inflation-linked bonds on a strategic horizon.
 Tactically, we overweight credit and European equities, and see U.S. stocks at risk of fading fiscal stimulus.